Paper 1: Wine travel through a liberal arts lens

 To get an idea of the kind of controversial issues wine people debate, here is a series of many articles by Jamie Goode on wine controversies: http://www.wineanorak.com/controv.htm.
 This is not exhaustive, but has good examples.
 However, it is your knowledge of your region that will determine a key angle of analysis to focus on.

 Note: Although good travel guides provide “how to get there” information, there is no need to waste space with this given our purposes.
 Focus on the substance.
 If I ever get to follow the itinerary you propose in the second part of the paper, I will do the logistical research myself ;-).

 Submission: Paper due in word format, submitted on Moodle by 23:59pm on the due date.
 Late penalties apply, as indicated on the syllabus.

-Presentation of evidence: The concrete examples, including the sites you suggest we visit as evidence of your analysis, must be informative and illustrate your point.
+- Presentation of evidence: The concrete examples, including the sites you suggest we visit as evidence of your analysis, must be informative and illustrate your points.
 They must be used for your analysis, and not just mere description.

 Note that you will have no trouble finding enough substantial academic sources.
 First, you will be surprised to see the vast amount of academic research (both in journal and book form) available on all sorts of wine topics, and in many academic fields.
 Second, it is a very good idea to use sources not necessarily about wine, but about various issues on politics and economics in the places you are talking about.